hansifer/originEvents.js/README.md

 1)	IE uses empty string instead of ```null``` for ```e.oldValue``` and ```e.newValue``` StorageEvent properties when items are added and removed, respectively.

-2)	IE raises locally-sourced 'storage' events in addition to remote ones.
+2)	IE raises locally-initiated 'storage' events in addition to remote ones.

 Compensating for the first exception is trivial.
-The second requires reliance on a global context identification scheme such that we can distinguish locally-sourced events from remote ones in the 'storage' event handler.
-We’re already using RFC4122 v4 UUIDs to generate an originEvent storage key name for use by a ```window```, so we’ll use this key name to filter locally-sourced events passing through the 'storage' event handler.
+The second requires reliance on a global context identification scheme such that we can distinguish locally-initiated events from remote ones in the 'storage' event handler.
+We’re already using RFC4122 v4 UUIDs to generate an originEvent storage key name for use by a ```window```, so we’ll use this key name to filter locally-initiated events passing through the 'storage' event handler.
 Making use of UUIDs to establish ```window``` identity is not bullet-proof, but operationally it’s good enough, at least for now.

 Alternatives
 ---